 What hidden data can a PDF contain?

-Common hidden data found in PDFs includes:
+Common hidden data found in PDFs:

-- Software and version — which application created the PDF (e.g. "Microsoft Word 16.0.14931", "Adobe InDesign 18.3") and the OS version
+- Software and version — which application created the PDF and its version number

-- Tracked changes and comments — deleted text and reviewer comments may still be present in the file even if not visible on screen
+- Tracked changes and comments — deleted text and reviewer comments may still be present

-- Custom XMP properties — application-specific metadata fields that can contain anything the creating software chose to store
+- Custom XMP properties — application-specific metadata fields

-How to scan a PDF for hidden data free
+How to scan a PDF for hidden data free — step by step

 - Open ihatepdf.cv/privacy-scanner — no sign-up required